 - Is it easy to cinch close to your back, while remaining high up on your shoulders?

 - How easily can you access small, necessary items?

 - How easily can you navigate over, and around obstacles?

-Every time you acquire a piece of equipment, you should test it out.
-Whether it’s a bug out bag, or even a simple two-way radio.
 When you test your bug out bag, you need to make sure you put it through rugged situations.
-Don’t just simply take a short nature walk with the bag and call it good, that proves nothing.
-Pack your bag with heavy weight, put it on, and walk through shitty terrain.
-This is the only real way to tell if your bag will hold up well for you when SHTF.
+Don’t just simply take a short nature walk with the bag and call it good.
+This is the only real way to tell if your bag, and you, will hold up when the SHTF.